 - Temporary full expensing of depreciating assets – Tax Banter

-The base amount of instant asset deduction when it commenced was $1,000.
-Over the years since then it has been increased to $6,500, $20,000, $25,000 and $30,000.
+Over the years since then it has been increased to $6,500, $20,000, $25,000 and $30,000 and 100%.

 An instant asset deduction limit of $150,000 was implemented from 12 March 2020 with the Coronavirus measures, and subsequently (from 6 October 2020) extended to 100% (i.e. full expensing) until 30 June 2022 (since extended to 30 June 2023) for businesses with turnover up to $5 billion.

-Summary of Depreciation Incentives
+Summary of The Former Depreciation Incentives

 (Source: ato.gov.au)

-Each increase to the limit has been specified for a temporary period, with $1,000 amount being the fallback amount if the higher valued concession is not renewed.
+Each increase to the deduction limit has been specified for a temporary period, with $1,000 amount being the fallback amount if the higher valued concession is not renewed.

 The instant asset deduction is applicable on an asset-by-asset basis, and the specific deduction amount applicable will depend on the date of purchase (and the usual installed ready for use requirements).
 Assets which cost more than the applicable limit would need to be depreciated.

-[12 March 2020] Covid-19 Stimulus: Included in a package of Coronavirus stimulus measures were measures to apply from 12 March 2020:
+Included in a package of Coronavirus stimulus measures were measures to apply from 12 March 2020:

 - an expansion of the instant asset claim allowance from $30,000 to $150,000 for the period from 12 March 2020 until 30 June 2020 and to include businesses with business turnover of up to $500 million (previously $50 million).
 On 9 June 2020 the Treasurer announced that the concession will be available for a further 6 months until 31 December 2020.